Teenage driver livestreams crash that killed sister | New Country 923

 “People need to know these things can happen,” Hernandez said, adding that she had gotten a range of responses from anger to gratitude.

-Rob Carroll, a chief deputy in the Merced County District Attorney’s Office, said he had not yet seen the video but expects it will be a key piece of evidence.
+Rob Carroll, a chief deputy in the Merced County District Attorney’s Office, said he had not yet seen the video.
+But he expects it will be a key piece of evidence.

 “Drinking, driving and driving erratically — obviously those are poor choices,” Carroll said.